RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/system/freertos_additions.rst

 - get a task's TLSPs by calling :cpp:func:`pvTaskGetThreadLocalStoragePointer` during the task's lifetime.
 - free the memory pointed to by the TLSPs before the task is deleted.

 However, there can be instances where users may want the freeing of TLSP memory to be automatic.
-Therefore, ESP-IDF provides the additional feature of TLSP deletion callbacks.
-These user provided deletion callbacks are called automatically when a task is deleted, thus allowing the TLSP memory to be cleaned up without needing to add the cleanup logic explicitly to the code of every task.
+Therefore, ESP-IDF FreeRTOS provides the additional feature of TLSP deletion callbacks.
+These user provided deletion callbacks are called automatically when a task is deleted, thus allows the TLSP memory to be cleaned up without needing to add the cleanup logic explicitly to the code of every task.

 The TLSP deletion callbacks are set in a similar fashion to the TLSPs themselves.